microsoft/graphrag/docsite/index.md

 ## Solution Accelerator 🚀

 To quickstart the GraphRAG system we recommend trying the [Solution Accelerator](https://github.com/Azure-Samples/graphrag-accelerator) package.
-This will allow you to set and end-to-end user friendly GraphRAG experience leveraging Azure resources.
+This provides a user-friendly end-to-end experience with Azure resources.

 ## Get Started with GraphRAG 🚀